intelsdi-x/swan/experiments/optimal-core-allocation/README.md

 The tables below show how memcached capacity changes when amount of worker threads grows.

-Each cell displays 99% percentile latency, i.e. tail latency.
+Each cell displays Memacached tail latency (99 percentile latency).
 Colors indicates violation (or lack of thereof) of SLO:

 - green - no violation,
 - yellow - tail latency between 101% and 150% of SLO,